 In this article, we’ll discuss some key features of business VPNs and which VPN options for small businesses come with the best value.
-While some providers offer incredibly deep toolkits, we’ll mostly focus on the core elements of a business VPN, including price, security, reliability, speed, and ease of use.
+While some providers offer incredibly enriched feature sets, we’ll mostly focus on the core elements of a business VPN, including price, security, reliability, speed, and ease of use.
 A strong VPN will keep your internet activity safe without slowing down your traffic or causing any other disruptions.

 Do I Need a VPN for My Business?

-A VPN essentially routes your traffic through another server before sending it out on the internet.
+A VPN routes your traffic through another server before sending it out on the internet.
 This basic function provides several advantages over unsecured internet use.
-Personal VPNs are often used to protect internet activity on public Wi-Fi networks, circumvent region locks on streaming content, and avoid network firewalls and content blocks.
+Personal VPNs are often used to protect internet activity on public Wi-Fi networks, circumvent region restrictions, and content blocks.

 Regardless of the size of your company, a business VPN will secure your traffic and offer several additional benefits.
-They’re particularly critical for companies who offer remote access, which can be much more difficult to manage when it comes to organizational security.
-Unsecured internet traffic is an unnecessary weak point for companies in almost any field, especially in an environment where the internet plays a greater role than ever in business activity.
+A VPN is critical for companies that offer remote access, which can be much more difficult to manage as it pertains to organizational security.
+Unsecured internet traffic is an unnecessary risk for companies in almost any industry, especially in an environment where the internet plays a greater role than ever in business activity.